 Family History: If high blood pressure runs in your family then you’re more likely to develop it as well.
 This is why it’s important, if possible, to know your family’s health history as it can display what diseases or health issues you may be at risk of developing.

 Being Overweight or Obese: More weight requires more blood to disperse and distribute nutrients and oxygen throughout the body.
 As blood capacity increases, so does the pressure on the artery walls, thus inducing hypertension over time along with weight gain.
 The OMH reported that, in 2018, 4 out of every 5 African American women were overweight or obese and that Black Americans were 1.3 times more likely to be overweight in comparison to non-Hispanic whites.
-Becoming aware of the issues affecting one’s community and lifestyle is pertinent in understanding the health issues one is at risk of developing.
+Becoming aware of the issues affecting one’s community and lifestyle is pertinent to understanding the health issues one is at risk of developing.

 Lack of Physical Activity: Not exercising increases the risk of becoming overweight or obese.
 Also, those who are inactive tend to have higher heart rates, meaning your heart is working harder to contract, thus putting more pressure on your arteries and raising your blood pressure.